yhan/Game-la-bataille/README.md

 > __In the following document, let's following this:  We start from right (top of the card stack), in a configuration: Player A: 3,  9,  10, 8.
 The first card to play is 8.__

+> __In the following document, Cards is numerated from 2 to 14.
+11 is Jack, 12 Queen, 13 is King and 14 is As.__

 1. **Drop cards**
-In some circumstances, I have no choice but drop cards.
+In some circumstances of battle, I have no choice but drop cards, because we can't execute a battle for the following reasons:
    1. _**In a battle, one or no more player still has card.**_
-     Player A: (... no more card here) Jack (♣)
+     Player A: (... no more card here) 11 (♣)
-     Player B: (... no more card here) Jack (♥)
+     Player B: (... no more card here) 11 (♥)
      The two jacks meet battle condition, but both players have no more card, hence can't put face-down cards.
 I drop the 2 jacks.
      OR
-     Player A:            10(♣), 2(♣), Jack (♣)
+     Player A:            10(♣), 2(♣), 11 (♣)
-     Player B: (... no more card here) Jack (♥)
+     Player B: (... no more card here) 11 (♥)
      The two players can't make a battle, I drop th 2 jacks

    1. _**In a battle, battle competitors can no more take out face-up cards**_
-     Player A:            2(♣),  Jack (♣)
-     Player B:            10(♣), Jack (♥)
-     => I drop all 4 cards.
+       player A:            8, 14
+       player B:            9, 14
+       player C: 7, 10, 11, 2,  3

+       A and B battle at 14, but they can no more cards to put face-up.
+       Difficult decision to make!
+If I give all involved cards to C, not fair play because at this round both A and B have higher cards than C. My arbitrage is to  `drop` all involved cards: 8, 9, 14, 14, 3.

     1. _**In a battle, only on battle competitor can take out face-up card**_
      Player A:    Q(♣),  2(♣),  Jack (♣)
      Player B:           10(♣), Jack (♥)
+     =>  I drop all 5 cards.

-1. **Tie on battle**
+1. **Draw on battle**
-In case of a tie on battle, the battle procedure is repeated.
+In case of a draw on battle, the battle procedure is repeated.
 The first one who does not have a card loses.
-If both have no card at the same time, there is a draw.
+If both have no card at the same time, there is a draw. (_indicated by Marc-Antoine_)

 1. **End of game**
 For the end of the game, there are cases where it can never end.
-What I can advise you is to mix the cards earned (in real life, by picking up the cards, we rarely pick them up in the same order).
-To this can be added a rule: "After 1000 rounds in a game, the players stop and there is a draw. "

-1. **D  ne autre face découverte)

-1. **Console**
-Pour la console, pas besoin de pauses.
+What is implemented is do 1000 iterations, if no winner, then all survivors shuffle their earned cards.
+After the shuffling, after 1000 iterations still got no winner, then the players stop and there is a draw." (_suggested by Marc-Antoine_)

 1. **Triggering condition of Battle**
 When we have more than 2 players, battle will be triggered only when 2 or more than 2 players have the **strongest card**.